Eloy Jiménez Player Props: White Sox vs. Rays

 Eloy Jiménez At The Plate

-- Jimenez has picked up a hit in 10 games this year (58.8%), including one multi-hit game.
+- Jimenez has had a base hit in 11 of 18 games this season, and multiple hits once.

-- He has gone deep in two of 17 games played this year, and in 2.9% of his plate appearances.
+- In 18 games played this year, he has homered in two of them.

 - In six games this year, Jimenez has picked up an RBI, with more than one RBI once.

-- He has scored in six games this year (35.3%), but has had no multi-run games.
+- He has scored a run in six of 18 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.